Adam Bagni

-Adam Michael Bagni (/ˈbæɡni/; born in Taunton, MA) is a former American journalist and sportscaster.
+Adam Michael Bagni (/ˈbæɡni/; born in Taunton, MA) is an American former journalist and sportscaster.

 Biography

 College

 Bagni is a graduate of La Salle University in Philadelphia.
 While at La Salle, he served as general manager of WEXP and was the play-by-play voice for campus radio sports broadcasts.
 He was also a writer for the Collegian.

 Career

 Bagni is a former reporter at WCVB in Boston.
-He left the station and was named Director of Communications and Community Relations at Wentworth-Douglass Hospital in 2020.
+He left the station and was named Director of Communications and Community Relations at Wentworth-Douglass Hospital in 2020 and now works for Boston Globe Media.
 Previously, he was an anchor/reporter at KPNX in Phoenix, where he also contributed to the station's investigative unit.
 He was previously a reporter at WHDH in Boston and the Massachusetts bureau reporter, and a sports anchor/reporter, for WJAR.
 During his time there, he also worked on radio as a flash anchor on WEEI.

 Previously, he was the sports director at WNCF.
 He left the station in March 2011.